RAVINDUTRP/Playwright-Project-Assignment/README.md

 ## 📋 Project Overview

-This project contains automated end-to-end tests for the **Swift Translator** web application (https://www.swifttranslator.com/), which converts Singlish (Romanized Sinhala) text to Sinhala Unicode script.
+This project contains automated end-to-end tests for the **Swift Translator** web application (https://www.swifttranslator.com/), which converts Singlish text to Sinhala Unicode script.
 The test suite is built using **Playwright** testing framework.

 **Student ID:** IT23384392
 **Name:** THILAKARATHNA T.R.P.